Student Policies & Resources

 Roles and Responsibilities for Complaint Proceedings

-Respectful Campus Committee (RCC)
+Student Respectful Campus Committee (SRCC)

-The Respectful Campus Committee receives and oversees all student-to-student issues of non-academic misconduct, including Sexual Violence Complaints.
+The Student Respectful Campus Committee receives and oversees all student-to-student issues of non-academic misconduct, including Sexual Violence Complaints.

 It works to ensure that all individuals involved in a particular Complaint will be directed to appropriate health, counselling, and spiritual resources.